Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Chronic Pain and Arthritis

-PBM helps manage chronic pain and improves mobility, reducing the need for medication and preventing secondary paw licking caused by referred pain.
+RLT helps manage chronic pain and improves mobility, reducing the need for medication and preventing secondary paw licking caused by referred pain.
 This therapy offers a non-invasive solution to managing chronic conditions in dogs.

-Specific pain-related conditions that benefit from PBM include chronic pain and osteoarthritis.
+Specific pain-related conditions that benefit from RLT include chronic pain and osteoarthritis.
 RLT can help manage pain and reduce reliance on pain medication, improving lameness and pain scores in dogs with chronic pain from osteoarthritis.

 RLT also supports rehabilitation from injuries by reducing inflammation and supporting the healing process.
 It can aid post-surgical recovery and help dogs return to activity more quickly.
-Establishing a clear diagnosis for pain is critical before administering PBM treatment to avoid masking serious underlying conditions.
+Establishing a clear diagnosis for pain is critical before administering RLT treatment to avoid masking serious underlying conditions.

-PBM addresses the root causes of pain and discomfort by reducing inflammation and promoting tissue healing, helping dogs lead more comfortable lives without excessive paw licking.
+RLT addresses the root causes of pain and discomfort by reducing inflammation and promoting tissue healing, helping dogs lead more comfortable lives without excessive paw licking.

 Treating Dermatitis and Paw Licking